 Bulbous trichomes are tiny bulbs that dot the surface of the plant.
 They cannot be seen without a microscope.
 While their production of cannabinoids is still in question, they add a crystal-like sheen to the cannabis plant and add to the stickiness of the flower.
 Bulbous trichomes aren't restricted to particular areas of cannabis; they are evenly distributed throughout the surface of the plant.

 The three basic steps for cannabinoid biosynthesis are binding, prenylation, and cyclization.
-On a molecular level, the activity is as follows: Nanoscale macromolecules called enzymes bind to one or two small molecules (substrates), attach the substrates to each other (prenylation, catalytic chemical conversion of the substrates), then pass the small molecule (transformed substrate) down an assembly line to another enzyme that processes it, making sequential changes to the small molecule (cyclization).
+On a molecular level, the activity is as follows: Nanoscale macromolecules called enzymes bind to one or two small molecules (substrates), attach the substrates to each other (prenylation, catalytic chemical conversion of the substrates), then pass the small molecule (transformed substrate) down to another enzyme that processes it, making sequential changes to the small molecule (cyclization).
 Think of enzymes as biological nanomachines that use chemical energy rather than mechanical energy to build structures.
 Enzymes have inspired numerous studies in nanotechnology, biology, and other fields.

 Burke, Anthony.
 "Cannabinoid Biosynthesis Part 1 – CBG, THC, CBD and CBC.” www.marijuana.com, 23 June 2014.